BRIDES DID YOU KNOW...

 This would increase your stress levels in more ways than one!
 1) What if they miss the ceremony 2) What if they accidentally screw up the food?
 3) What if they do take part in everything and your food still turns up late and cold or worse...they did not get to it and ... no food?
 4) What if someone decided to pull a last minute menu switch due to lack of time, or spite or some other reason?
 5) What if your food shows up and looked great but it wasn't well handled... then you spend your Honeymoon On The Potty?
 Oh!
 Your guests too...Get the picture?
 When it comes to the meal on your special day, like every other important part of your wedding, be sure to dot your i's and cross your t's:-) This way you get to enjoy peace of mind and delicious food with your guests.

-* You can save a lot of time and money by setting up a candy buffet rather than spending a fortune on other types of favors.
-Simply get and arrange various heights of clear glass/ crystal vases and fill with some of your favorite candies.
-Don't forget to put a scoop in each vase as well as whatever favor bags or boxes you like.
-You may also set up a decadent cookie buffet. --->
+* You can save a lot of time and money by setting up a candy or/and cookie buffet rather than spending a fortune on other types of favors.
+Simply get and arrange various heights of clear glass/ crystal vases and fill with some of your favorite candies or cookies.
+Don't forget to put out some napkins, a scoop in each vase as well as whatever favor bags or boxes you like.
+You may also set up a decadent coffee and tea station. --->

 Sweeten Your Reception:-)